aetizazsameer/wordsearch/README.md

 Github: aetizazsameer/wordsearch/README.md

 # Update log
+v1.0:
-v1.0: Initial release
+	- Initial release

+v1.1:
+	- Updated variable names and specified response formats for clarity
+	- Credits
-v1.1: Some variable names updated and response formats specified updated for clarity; credits implemented; automatic restart on incorrectly-formatted response implemented; restart and exit notices implemented; immediate closing of console window and error message display fixed;
+	- Automatic restart on incorrectly-formatted response
+	- Restart and exit notices
+	- Fixed immediate closing of console window and error message display

 # wordsearch
 This program was adapted from another program I made in school.
 The original program could be used to determine whether